MaximoMoyer/Favorite-Projects-During-School/Fire_Prediction - NaiveBayes_DecisionTree_HeatMap(Python)/README.md

 - A report on how we collected and joined our data, alongside its shortcomings can be found here: [Data Report](data_report/README.md)

+- A presentation of our poster (below) can be found here: [Presentation] (https://youtu.be/blUu6flG1EI)

 ## Visual Deliverables ##

 - #### Poster ####